Rails Validation Check Again Null and Blank

 The :allow_nil option skips the validation when the value beingness validated is cipher.

-form Coffee < ApplicationRecord validates :size , inclusion: { in: %w(minor medium large) , bulletin: "%{value} is not a valid size" }, allow_nil: truthful terminate
+form Coffee < ApplicationRecord validates :size , inclusion: { in: %w(minor medium large) , bulletin: "%{value} is not a valid size" }, allow_nil: truthful terminate For full options to the bulletin argument please see the message documentation.

 3.ii :allow_blank